CodingGarden/discord-welcome-code-of-conduct/README.md

 **Before** posting a message, take exactly 30 seconds to decide what channel is the best fit for that message.
 See the channel descriptions above.

-React with an emoji to acknowledge that you have read this message and agree to follow the code of conduct! :point_down:
+React with an emoji to acknowledge that you have read this message and agree to follow the code of conduct! 👇